Modern Slavery Act 2015 statement

 - Monitor potential risk areas in our supply chains;

 - Protect whistle blowers.

 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme.
 This consists of a supplier registration process which includes questions specifically targeted at preventing slavery and human trafficking.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we require all new employees to read our Anti-slavery policy and provide training in accordance with our Anti-slavery policy to all employees who are responsible for procuring goods or services and/or have day-to-day contact with our suppliers.

 7. Our effectiveness in combating slavery and human trafficking

-- the number of employees who have read our Anti-slavery policy (as a percentage of all employees)
+- the number of new employees who have read our Anti-slavery policy (as a percentage of all new employees)

 - the number of new suppliers that complete new supplier registration forms (as a percentage of all new suppliers);

 - the number of suppliers assessed as potentially high-risk (as a percentage of all suppliers);